-Learning how to stop spam texts on iPhone is a must if, like me, you're sick of seeing your Messages inbox cluttered with random and often highly suspect messages.
+Make sure you know how to stop spam texts on iPhone if you’re fed up with receiving constant random and highly suspect text messages.

 How to stop spam texts on iPhone with Message Filtering